-- · ANTHR 230 Anthropology of Science, Technology, and Environment - · C LIT 242 Science Fiction - HIST 294 An Introduction to the History of Sciences, Technology, and Medicine - PHIL 265 Philosophy of Science - STS 200 Introduction to Studies in Science, Technology and Society - In addition to the ★6 Science requirement for the BA, a further ★6 selected from courses offered by the Faculty of Science or used by the Faculty of Science as a science course.
+- · ANTHR 230 Anthropology of Science, Technology, and Environment - · C LIT 242 Science Fiction - HIST 294 An Introduction to the History of Sciences, Technology, and Medicine - · PHIL 217 Biology, Society, and Values - · STS 200 Introduction to Studies in Science, Technology and Society - In addition to the ★6 Science requirement for the BA, a further ★6 selected from courses offered by the Faculty of Science or used by the Faculty of Science as a science course.
 One course must be the prerequisite for the other.
 None of these courses count towards the senior credits required for the major. - STS 400